-- The SPS will allocate a Personal Officer who will be a single point of contact for the young person during their period in custody and a secondary Personal Officer to fulfil this role in the Personal Officer’s absence.
+- The SPS will allocate a Personal Officer who will be a single point of contact for the child or young person during their time in custody and a secondary Personal Officer to fulfil this role in the Personal Officer’s absence.
 The responsibilities of this role are detailed in the Report of the Scottish Prison Service Organisational Review – Unlocking Potential, Transforming Lives

-- Sharing of information and plans between the Lead Professional and Personal Officer should be ongoing throughout the period of detention.
+- Communication, sharing of information and plans between the Lead Professional and Personal Officer should be ongoing throughout the period of detention.